jainyk/reactjs/README.md

 ### Step 11: Set up the Monitoring for our EKS Cluster using Prometheus and Grafana.
-We can monitor the Cluster Specifications and other necessary things.
+I can monitor the Cluster Specifications and other necessary things.

-We will achieve the monitoring using Helm
+I will achieve the monitoring using Helm
 Add all the helm repos, the prometheus, grafana repo by using the below command
 ```
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts